 An Association-wide SAAC was adopted at the 1989 NCAA Convention and was formed primarily to review and offer student-athlete input on NCAA activities and proposed legislation that affected student-athlete welfare.

 The initial national committee was comprised of student-athletes from all membership divisions for the purpose of ensuring that the student-athlete voice was one that accounted for the myriad of educational and athletics experiences of both female and male student-athletes at all NCAA member institutions.
 In August 1997, the NCAA federated along divisional lines.
 The federation caused the SAAC to expand to three SAACs representing NCAA Divisions I, II and III.

 Currently, the Division II National SAAC is comprised of female and male student-athletes of various diversities charged with its initial goal, to offer student-athlete input on NCAA activities and proposed legislation affecting student-athlete well-being.
 This is accomplished by providing student-athlete input on issues related to student-athlete well-being.
 To fulfill this charge, Division II National SAAC members serve not only on the committee, but are also engaged in many NCAA opportunities where they may speak on NCAA issues.
-These opportunities include, but are not limited to, serving on Association-wide committees, serving on division specific committees, speaking on the NCAA Convention floor, and playing significant roles in the NCAA leadership conferences.
+These opportunities include, but are not limited to, serving on Association-wide committees, serving on division specific committees, speaking and voting on the NCAA Convention floor, and playing significant roles in the NCAA leadership conferences.

 The input from the Division II SAAC continues to be sought by a variety of constituencies within the Association.
 Division II SAAC members have the opportunity to speak with the Division II Presidents Council and Division II Management Councils, in addition to speaking and voting on legislative issues on the NCAA Division II Convention floor.